 /19th September 2013, RENEWABLE MARKET WATCHTM/ To date, the power supply has been governed by the consumption-oriented generation model.
 Because power will be increasingly generated from renewable energy sources in the future, it is necessary to move towards a so-called "Internet of Energy" model.
 This model is based on principles of smart power generation, smart power grids, smart storage, and smart consumption.
 Information and communication-based technologies (ICT) will play a central role in connecting the different parts of the energy system.

-Obviously today is difficult single vendor to offer business organizations everything they need.
-For this reason they have to integrate multiple systems and technologies from various vendors to achieve their energy reduction goals.
-To build approach how to find the appropriate vendors, which could provide relevant smart grid solutions is complex and difficult task for most of the managers.
+Obviously, today is difficult to single vendor to offer business organizations everything they need.
+For this reason, they have to integrate multiple systems and technologies from various vendors to achieve their energy reduction goals.
+To build approach on how to find the appropriate vendors, which could provide relevant smart grid solutions is a complex and difficult task for most of the managers.

 All appliances connected to the power grid are added to the control system like a "plug-and-play" application.
 This allows a completely integrated data and power network to be created.
 Intelligent ICT solutions will allow smart grids to efficiently manage power generation, consumption and storage in tandem with so-called "smart meters."